marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/aarch64-options.rst

   architecture of the host system,

-  The permissible values for :samp:`{feature}` are listed in the sub-section on :option:`-march` and :option:`-mcpu`
+  The permissible values for :samp:`{feature}` are listed in the sub-section on :ref:`aarch64-feature-modifiers`.
-  Feature Modifiers.
   Where conflicting feature modifiers are specified, the right-most feature is used.

   GCC uses :samp:`{name}` to determine what kind of instructions it can emit